ListMenu — Smart UI JavaScript API

 Default value

-<smart-list-menu filter-member='value'></smart-list-menu>
+<smart-list-menu filter-member="value"></smart-list-menu>

-const listmenu = document.querySelector('smart-list-menu');
+const el = document.querySelector('smart-list-menu');

-const listmenu = document.querySelector('smart-list-menu');
+const el = document.querySelector('smart-list-menu');

-let filterMember = listmenu.filterMember;
+const filterMember = el.filterMember;

 Specifies the method used to filter or process data, such as selecting items based on certain criteria, applying search terms, or excluding specific values.
 This setting controls how data is displayed or retrieved according to the selected filtering mode.